 Remember the parable of the seed and the sower?
 (See Matthew 13.)
 Think of yourself as the sower, the planter of the seed.
 You sow seeds of truth on the earthen hearts of your children.
 The seed is good; there is nothing wrong with the seed.
 You, the sower, have done your job well; it is the condition of the ground that makes all the difference.
 It depends on the condition of everyone's heart, how truth takes hold.
 Some children are soft earth.
 The seed takes from the beginning and springs forth into abundant life.
+Others need

+They cannot go to heaven on your faith.
+It must become their own.
+The seed takes from the beginning and springs forth into abundant life.
 Others need time.
 The ground is hard and unwilling to accept the seed.
 The ground must be tilled, stones must be removed and weeds constantly uprooted.
 Finally, after the sower has planted seeds time and time again, going back to painful conditioning, the seed takes root.

 Your children must be reminded that God loves them.
-Pull up the weeds of doubt and let them know that God does searching for truth.
+Pull up the weeds of doubt and let them know that God does not give up easily.

-They cannot go to heaven on your faith.
-It must become their own. not give up easily.
 Cast out the stones of anger and bitterness they have harbored and replace them with your own love and patience.
 Do not give up.
 Keep sowing the seed, continue loving your children.
 One day, their hearts will be ready and the seed will take root.

 Many parents blame themselves for their children wandering away from God.
 It is not your fault that your children stray away.
 God gave them a choice.
 Your desire is that they choose to live for God.
-Sometimes it takes time for children to realize that they do indeed have a choice and given that liberty sends them on a journey
+Sometimes it takes time for children to realize that they do indeed have a choice and given that liberty sends them on a journey searching for truth.